Fordham University School of Law: Notable faculty

-Notable faculty include Matthew Diller, Toni Jaeger-Fine, Rebecca Kysar, Joseph Landau, Ethan Lieb, John Pfaff, Olivier Sylvain, and Zephyr Teachout.
+Notable faculty include Matthew Diller, Toni Jaeger-Fine, Rebecca Kysar, John D. Feerick, Joseph Landau, Ethan Lieb, John Pfaff, Olivier Sylvain, Steve Thel, and Zephyr Teachout.
 Visiting and adjunct professors include federal appeals judge Denny Chin, Jewish law scholar Daniel Sinclair, and election law experts Jurij Toplak and Jerry Goldfeder.

 Notable alumni

 Numerous notable attorneys, judges, prosecutors, politicians, and diplomats are among the notable Fordham Law graduates, including Chief Judge of the United States Court of Appeals for the Second Circuit Irving Kaufman, and Denny Chin, a current U.S. Court of Appeals for the Second Circuit judge.

 Over 650 judges are Fordham Law graduates.

 In 1924, Ruth Whitehead Whaley graduated, at the top of her class, who later became the first African-American woman admitted to the state bars of New York and North Carolina.

 Criminal defense attorney Brian Steel, a Fordham Law graduate, gained notoriety during the 2022 YSL Records racketeering trial as the lead attorney representing rapper Jeffery "Young Thug" Williams.
 The YSL trial is currently the longest trial in Georgia state history, having lasted 22 months.
 Steel's notoriety increased as courtroom recordings during the trial, including ones in which he is seen attempting to state that the "Thug" in his client's rapper name is an acronym for "truly humble under God", became internet memes.
 In April 2025, Steel requested to join the trial team of music executive Sean "P Diddy" Combs for his federal sex trafficking criminal case.
 In July 2025, Combs was acquitted on the 3 most severe charges out of 5, reportedly due in part to the work of Steel.

 Governor of New York Malcolm Wilson, New York City Mayor Vincent R. Impellitteri, and United States Attorney General John N. Mitchell are Fordham Law graduates.
 Ten members of the U.S. House of Representatives are Fordham Law graduates including Thomas Suozzi, Thomas Vincent Quinn, Bill Owens, Jerrold Nadler, Vito Fossella, Geraldine Ferraro, Francis E. Dorn, Dan Donovan, and Steven Derounian.

 Among the sports personalities were World Light Heavyweight champion Bob Olin, New York Giants President John Mara, General Manager of the Philadelphia Eagles Howie Roseman, and Walter O'Malley, owner of the Brooklyn Dodgers who moved the team from Brooklyn to Los Angeles.